KenPainter/GenLogic/CONTRIBUTING.md

 - Avoid qualitative descriptions such as "...a high quality solution for...".
 - Avoid even single adjectives like "powerful", "intelligent".
-  Stick to the neutral tone and provide facts and instrucitons.
+  Stick to the neutral tone and provide facts and instructions.
 - Avoid statements that assert fit-for-purpose, such as "production-ready", "enterprise scale" and so forth.
 - Avoid **bold items** entirely.
 They are annoying to